FAQs:

 Where are you based?

-I’m based in Colorado, and all offerings are available remotely via Zoom and email.
+I’m based in Colorado and work remotely with clients around the world via Zoom and email.

 What is Narrative Recovery & Creative Development Mentorship?

-Each 90-minute session blends conversation, writing, and guided reflection.
-You’ll receive personalized Field Notes, creative invitations, and curated resources for continued integration.
+Each 90-minute session is held on Zoom and includes personalized field notes, writing invitations, and curated resources for continued reflection.

 Workshops & Field Guides